littlebyteorg/appledb/tasks/README.md

 Run `xcode_simulator_import.py`.
 No arguments are passed in, but it will use the current date as the release date for any new simulator versions.

 ## Ancilliary scripts
+### embedded_os_import.py
+This script adds the `embeddedOSBuild` for any Monterey and Ventura OS release that would support the `MacBookPro14,1` (2017 Touchbar Mac) and grabs the embeddedOS firmware within an OTA and parses the build out of there.

 ### ipd_import.py
 This script populates the `ipd` section for all IPSW files referenced from the catalog utilized by iTunes.
 No arguments are passed in, and this will automatically update all references.